 Most of these predictions miss the mark.
 Nevertheless AI is no doubt a fascinating and powerful technology.
 And if I had to put my money on predictive power, I’d have to put it on Facebook.
 Instagram’s ability to translate what I say, browse, and basically think into mostly relevant sponsored posts is honestly pretty scary to me.
 And yet, I’m impressed as well.

 What if I could unleash this personalized algorithm on say nytimes.com’s home page and ask it to tell me the most timely, relevant articles to read?
 Too many news aggregators have tried unsuccessfully to tell me what I’ll be interested in.
-They ask me maybe 5-8 preference questions and then bucket me in some audience cluster.
+They ask me maybe 5 to 8 preference questions and then bucket me in some audience cluster.
 It’s pseudo-personalization at best.

 I’ve been dreaming up some variation of this experiment for ten years now.
 The idea came to me as ‘The Little Black Book’ when I was working as an eighteen year-old at a summer camp, and I think at almost 28 it’s high time I put this idea into the world.